YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 elm package install
 ```

 When prompted, confirm installation of the dependencies.
-Once everything has installed successfully, an `elm-stuff` folder will live at the root of your project.
+Once everything has installed successfully, an `/elm-stuff` folder will live at the root of your project.
+This folder contains all of the Elm package dependencies we specified in our `elm-package.json`.

 ### Build Tools

 Now we have Node, Gulp, Elm, and the API ready.
 Let's set up our project's build configuration.
-Create a JSON file called `package.json`, which should live at our project's root:
+Create and populate a `package.json`, which should live at our project's root:

 ```js
 // package.json